 This qualification covers the required skills and knowledge if you want to prepare to work in the hospitality and catering industry.
-It is designed to meet the needs of learners who want to focus on food production and cooking.
+It is designed to meet the needs of students who want to focus on food production and cooking.

 The following areas are covered within this qualification:

-Learners will complete the mandatory units, plus the required optional units, to achieve the full qualification.
+Students will complete the mandatory units, plus the required optional units, to achieve the full qualification.

 Practical assessments will be ongoing.
 There are also theory tests and you will build up a portfolio of evidence.